 ROBERT FIVEASH

 Creative mind, frustrated inventor, behind-the-scenes operator, professional creature artist.
-Grew up in coastal Virginia, went to the same school from 1st – 12th grade, lettered in football, lacrosse, and wrestling.
-Spent summers as a child at Camp VA and Nags Head, and as a teen kayaking the San Juans, backpacking the Olympic Peninsula, rafting the Deschutes River, and hiking through Yellowstone, Glacier, and Teton National Parks.
+Grew up in coastal Virginia, went to the same school from 1st – 12th grade, with by bestie (and now business partner) Danny Rosin.
+I spent summers as a child at Camp Virginia and Nags Head, NC, and as a teen kayaking the San Juans, backpacking the Olympic Peninsula, rafting the Deschutes River, and hiking through Yellowstone, Glacier, and Teton National Parks.
 Summited Mt.
-Rainier.
-Spent several years in Colorado after college (I love VA, but was born in the wrong state), a few years as a stockbroker, got my MBA, and started this crazy company called Brand Fuel in 1998 with my bestest bud Danny Rosin.
+Rainier with crampons and an ice axe, roped in with my buddies and crossing crevasses on aluminum ladders.
+Spent several years in Colorado after college skiing, a few years as a stockbroker, got my MBA at William & Mary, and started this crazy company called Brand Fuel in 1998 with Dr. Rosin.

 Fortunate enough to have been a Big Brother, board member, volunteer, mentor, and donor to many worthy causes.
-Met my wonderful wife Amy in 2000 and am blessed with two amazing girls (Grayson, 12 and Anne Burns, 10).
-This year marks the 21st annual canoe/kayak/beer-around-the-campfire-and-tell-the same-stories trip with my friend Rob – good times every year since 1994.
-I’m grateful for the love and support of my parents, enjoy a group of close friends, and have a dog named Bear who thinks I am the man I’m striving to be.
+Met my wonderful wife Amy in 2000 and am blessed with two amazing daughters, Grayson and Anne Burns.
+This year (2026) marks the 33rd annual canoe/kayak/beer-around-the-campfire-and-tell-the same-stories trip with my friend Rob – good times every year since 1994.
+I’m grateful for the love and support of my parents, enjoy a group of close friends, and have a dog named Tanner who thinks I am the man I’m striving to be.
 I’m a lucky guy.

 Favorite promotional product: Rolling Stones “lips” coin purse